smfirdaus/git-repo-local-setup/README.md

 1. Open the al-folio directory and call Jekyll:
 `bundle exec jekyll serve`

-2. Now open http://localhost:4000 → you should see al-folio theme running locally.
+2. Now open http://localhost:4000 to see al-folio theme running locally.

 ## 4. Push to GitHub
 1. Once it works locally: